mgpacifique/Coding-lab_Group-epsilon/README.md

 The script handles empty log files and will write "No entries found." when applicable.

-## Suggestions / next steps

-- Use SIGTERM and graceful shutdown handling in the Python loggers to avoid data loss.
-- Add more analysis (min/max/average of numeric values) to `analyze_logs.sh`.
-- Add an integration test that starts the loggers, writes a few lines, runs archive + analyze, and checks outputs.

 ## Troubleshooting

 - If a script reports a missing file, ensure `hospital_data/active_logs/` contains the expected `*_log.log` files.
 - Permissions: make sure the user running the scripts can create files under `hospital_data/`.

-## Contact

-If you want me to add non-interactive flags, graceful shutdown, or tests, tell me which to implement next.